Direction-Flipped Influence Audits Reveal Hidden Structure in Moral Choices of LLMs: Setup

 \subsection{Moral Triage Task}

 We present models with binary forced-choice decisions in a trolley-problem-style moral triage context.
-Each decision involves choosing between two options, where each option describes a group of people who can be saved.
+Each decision involves choosing between two options describing groups of people who can be saved, presented as: